 That’s where a vibratory dryer comes into play.

-There is often a wide chute that allows you to pour the finished parts in the dryer chamber.
+There is often a wide channel that allows you to pour the finished parts into the dryer chamber.

 Once the dryer has done its job, it’s time for you to separate the workpieces and the finishing media.

 But it doesn’t have to be your job.
 The inlet sizes found on the vibratory tumblers are totally customizable.

 There is an extended separation sieve as well that ensures all of the media are separated from the parts.

 Corn cob media is the most commonly used material to clean the parts.